-STEP 4: A campaign plan and the last two FPPC forms must be submitted with this application packet.
+STEP 3: A campaign plan and include the last two FPPC forms must be submitted with this application packet.
 If you don’t have a campaign plan, you can use the Optional Campaign Plan Template.

 If you have funding from a local PAC and can demonstrate an extraordinary condition/situation, you may also submit an application for a Special Circumstances Grant or the Special Circumstance Grant for County Board of Education.

 STEP 2: Review the Funding Formula.
 Direct grants are based on membership size of the local.

 STEP 3: Complete and submit the appropriate application form below.

 After you submit your application, GR will let you know if there are any inaccuracies or missing information.
 We must receive the correct or missing information before the meeting date for the application to be considered.